swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 There are some small advantages to this syntax over the attribute formulation:

-* For cases like `UserDefault` where the delegate instance is initialized directly, the initialization happens after the original variable declaration, which reads better because the variable type and name come first, and how it's implemented come later.
+* For cases like `UserDefault` where the wrapper instance is initialized directly, the initialization happens after the original variable declaration, which reads better because the variable type and name come first, and how it's implemented come later.
 (Counter point: Swift developers are already accustomed to reading past long attributes, which are typically placed on the previous line)
-* The `by DelegateType` formulation leaves syntactic space for add-on features like specifying the access level of the delegate instance (`by private DelegateType`) or delegating to an existing property (`by someInstanceProperty`).
+* The `by wrapperType` formulation leaves syntactic space for add-on features like specifying the access level of the wrapper instance (`by private wrapperType`) or delegating to an existing property (`by someInstanceProperty`).

 The main problem with `by` is its novelty: there isn't anything else in Swift quite like the `by` keyword above, and it is unlikely that the syntax would be re-used for any other feature.
 As a keyword, `by` is quite meaningless, and brainstorming  during the [initial pitch](https://forums.swift.org/t/pitch-property-delegates/21895) didn't find any clearly good names for this functionality.

 ### The 2015-2016 property behaviors design

-Property delegates address a similar set of use cases to *property behaviors*, which were [proposed and reviewed](https://github.com/apple/swift-evolution/blob/master/proposals/0030-property-behavior-decls.md) in late 2015/early 2016.
+Property wrappers address a similar set of use cases to *property behaviors*, which were [proposed and reviewed](https://github.com/apple/swift-evolution/blob/master/proposals/0030-property-behavior-decls.md) in late 2015/early 2016.
 The design did not converge, and the proposal was deferred.
 This proposal picks up the thread, using much of the